Alcohol, drugs and driving

 How you can be safe

-Sober Bob is someone who is willing to get you home safely, they can be the bus driver, taxi driver, mum, brother or friend.
+A Sober Bob is someone who is willing to get you home safely.
+They can be a bus driver, taxi driver, mum, brother or friend.
+Read more about Sober Bob in the Road Safety website.

 Know your limits when drinking.